Why Success Suddenly Feels Empty

 Being needed felt like winning.
 And it was — for a long time.

-You keep doing it because you’re good at it.
-People depend on you.
-They expect it.
-And you can’t imagine stopping because — who are you if you’re not the person who does that thing?
+But then you kept doing it.
+Not because you loved it, but because people depended on you.
+They expected it.
+And you couldn’t imagine stopping because — who are you if you’re not the person who does that thing?

 That’s the Competence Trap.
 And here’s what makes it dangerous right now:

 The skills that trapped you?
-They might not even exist in five years.
+They might not exist in five years.

 The role you’ve perfected?
 AI might be doing it cheaper and faster.